adamsilver/fdpb/01-a-registration-form.md

 ### Label Position

-Matteo Penzo's eye-tracking tests showed that positioning the label above (as opposed to beside) the form control works best.
-He notes that:
+Matteo Penzo's eye-tracking tests[^] showed that positioning the label above (as opposed to beside) the form control works best.

 “Placing a label right over its input field permitted users to capture both elements with a single eye movement.”

-But, there are other reasons for putting the label above the field.
+But, there are other reasons to put the label above the field.
 On small viewports there's no room beside the control.
-And on large viewports, zooming increases the chance of the text disappearing off screen[^x1].
+And on large viewports, zooming in increases the chance of the text disappearing off screen[^].

 Also, some labels contain a lot of text which causes it to wrap onto multiple lines which would disrupt the visual rhythm if placed next to the control.